-The main aspect of CEL contracts are the operative clauses, represented as machine readable deontic expressions, i.e. the agreed permissions, obligations, and prohibitions, and the associated terms and conditions.
+The main aspect of MCO contracts are the operative clauses, represented as machine-readable deontic expressions, e.g. the agreed permissions, obligations, and prohibitions, and the associated terms.

-Besides, the CEL contract includes the identification of the contract itself, its parties, and the possible relationships with other contracts.
+Besides, the MCO contract includes the identification of the contract itself, its parties, and the possible relationships with other contracts.

 Among the provided features, there is the possibility to insert the textual version of the contract and/or of specific clauses, in particular for the case in which the original contract is narrative, i.e. written in natural language.
-Also, it is possible to add metadata related to any contract entity and to have encryption of the whole contract, or any sub-part of it.
+Also, it is possible to add metadata related to any contract entity and to have encryption of the whole contract, or any-sub-part of it.
 As electronic format for a contract document, the agreement of the parties can be proved by their digital signature.

-Eventually, CEL provides to the media companies the basic means for the collection of knowledge on held rights, also derived from multiple contracts, as rights port-folio, for business management purposes.
+Eventually, MCO provides to the media companies the basic means for the collection of knowledge on held rights, also derived from multiple contracts, as a rights portfolio, for business management purposes.

-Various potential benefits can be associated to the use of CEL.
-Firstly, CEL can support the business of media companies, for product placement and maximizing reuse of archive content, implying also cost reductions in all rights related activities, e.g. rights clearance.
-Afterwards, it supports the respect of copyright laws with respect to new exploitation technologies, also by contributing to the reduction of mistakes with respect to contract compliance, implying decreasing number of controversies and other cost reductions.
-In general, CEL aims at increasing the quality of rights information, which gets more reliable and can be integrated with other metadata in standard way.
-This can bring even to improve working conditions and all the decision processes within media companies.
+Various potential benefits can be associated with the use of MCO.
+Firstly, MCO can support the business of media companies, for product placement and maximising reuse of archive content, implying also cost reductions in all rights related activities, i.e. rights clearance.
+Afterwards, it supports the respect of copyright laws in relation to new exploitation technologies, also by contributing to the reduction of mistakes in relation to contract compliance, implying decreasing number of controversies and other cost reductions.
+In general, MCO aims at increasing the quality of rights information, which gets more reliable and can be integrated with other metadata in a standard way.
+This can even result in improvements to the working conditions and decision processes within media companies.